jaccharrison/draw/README.md

 # Draw: Proof that you can endlessly re-use others' software
-## Full-Featured Branch
+## Full-Featured and stable branch

-This branch implements a dockable layer manager and tool manager that expand the capabilities of the simple editor in the deliverables branch.
-Once I get these frameworks down solid, they will replace the simple framework in the deliverables branch.
+This will implement whatever the last-known-good version of the full-featured branch was.